 To squash the rebellious colonists in America, the British sent thousands of their own Royal army troops as well as hired German mercenaries.
 Just as in America, opinions regarding the American Revolutionary War were mixed.
-Many of the Protestant dissenters were sympathetic to the American cause and those in the industrial cities such as London, Glasgow, Norwich, and Newcastle objected to the war because it disrupted trade to Britain’s largest trading partner.
+Many of the Protestant dissenters were sympathetic to the American cause and those in the industrial cities such as London, Glasgow, Norwich, and Newcastle objected to the war because it disrupted trade with Britain’s largest trading partner.
 Other Britons sided with the king, believing the rebellious Americans must be brought into line to preserve the kingdom.

 Sentiment toward the war became more patriotic after 1778, when France and Spain became allies of the Americans, spreading fear among the British that they could be drawn into a war on the continent of Europe.
 By 1779, Britons were growing tired of the war and wanted it to end.

-In late 1781 news arrived from the American battlefields that General Charles Cornwallis had surrendered to the American General George Washington at the battle of Yorktown.
+In late 1781 news arrived from the American battlefields that General Charles Cornwallis had surrendered to the American General George Washington at the Battle of Yorktown.
 When word of Cornwallis' surrender reached Lord North, he was heard to say in disgust, "Oh God, it is all over."
-This decisive victory by the Americans brought overwhelming pressure in Parliament to end the war.
+This decisive victory by the Americans brought overwhelming pressure on Parliament to end the war.
 By the spring of 1782, Lord North's majority in the House of Commons evaporated, forcing him to resign as prime minister, against the wishes of King George.
 Lord Rockingham formed a new administration that was committed to peace with the Americans and sought moderate constitutional reform.

-Rockingham's untimely death shortly after taking office transferred leadership to William Petty, the Earl of Shelburne; thus, Petty was stuck with the task of establishing peaceful relationships with the newly formed United States of America and negotiating terms of the Treaty of Paris.
+Rockingham's untimely death shortly after taking office transferred leadership to William Petty, the Earl of Shelburne; thus, Petty was stuck with the task of establishing peaceful relationships with the newly formed United States of America and negotiating the terms of the Treaty of Paris.

-King George’s Responsibility for the War
+King George’s Responsibility in the War